-Migratory birds9
+Migratory birds8

-a description of the bird fauna likely to be present in the study area for all four seasons (spring migration, breeding season, fall migration, winter).

-9 Migratory birds as defined in subsection 2(1) of the Migratory Birds Convention Act, 1994 or on recent surveys carried out in the study area according to recognized methods.
-The description will make it possible to:

-- oidentify all the species likely to be present in the study area, particularly species for which breeding is confirmed in the study area, as well as the species at risk or priority species; - oidentify the location and extent of the various types of bird habitat; - oidentify areas of concentration of migratory birds, such as breeding areas, colonies, spring and fall migration staging areas, wintering areas, and the breeding and nesting areas of birds of prey; - oassess the abundance, distribution and density for each bird species and by the various types of habitat; - opresent the various data sources used and the survey methods used, the raw data as well as the analysis results used to predict the impacts on birds.
+- A description of the bird fauna likely to be present in the study area for all four seasons (spring migration, breeding season, fall migration, winter).9 The description will be based on existing data or on recent surveys carried out in the study area according to recognized methods.
+The description will make it possible to: - Identify all the species likely to be present in the study area, particularly species for which breeding is confirmed in the study area, as well as the species at risk or priority species; - Identify the location and extent of the various types of bird habitat; - Identify areas of concentration of migratory birds, such as breeding areas, colonies, spring and fall migration staging areas, wintering areas; - Assess the abundance, distribution and density for each bird species and by the various types of habitat; - Present the various data sources used and the survey methods used, the raw data as well as the analysis results used to predict the impacts on birds.